The executive committee meet monthly. If you would like to contact us or raise a concern please contact us.

 President – Samuel Irvine Casey

-‘m stoked to take on the role as President, having previously served five years as Treasurer and last year as Vice President (Seniors).
+I’m stoked to remain in the role of President, having previously served five years as Treasurer and as Vice President (Seniors).

-I am privileged to be able to build on the strong foundations left by past Presidents and in 2023 will focus on facility improvements including upgraded lighting and playing surfaces and continue our commitment to support the growth of women’s football.
+I am privileged to be able to build on the strong foundations left by past Presidents and my focus on facility improvements including upgraded lighting and playing surfaces and continue our commitment to support the growth of women’s football.

 Bardon Latrobe FC is a great community club and I’m going to do everything I can to ensure our members from 5 to 45+ continue to experience the same joy and sense of pride that I do when putting on the Red & White.